gongtao/GTTableViewController/README.md

 #### UITableViewCell

-Return your own UITableViewCell.
-Cell is UITableViewCellStyleDefault, if you do not override it.
+Return your own `UITableViewCell`.
+Cell is `UITableViewCellStyleDefault`, if you do not override it.

 ```objective-c
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath fetchedResultsController:(NSFetchedResultsController *)fetchedResultsController